Mangalore Airport to Coorg taxi service and cab fare

 Located 4 km before Abbey Falls, Mandalpatti is at a distance of 25- 30 km from Madikeri town.
 Offering amazing scenic beauty and perfect opportunities to be amidst the best of natural settings, Mandalpatti increasingly becomes popular amongst tourists.

-The place offers tourists with some seclusion and space away from the usual crowdedness of the tourist spots.
+The place offers tourists some seclusion and space away from the usual crowdedness of the tourist spots.
 The place is perfect for trekking lovers and who like some adventure and seek the best of natural settings.
 In order to go trekking, trekkers are supposed to take entrance tickets from the authorities at the base of Mandalpatti.

 The trek presents trekkers with beautiful scenery and rich flora and fauna.
 However, you won’t find any facility on the route.
 So it is better to carry items like water and food as well other equipment for trekking with you.

 For reaching Mandalpatti, tourists must take the deviating road which is 4 km before the famous Abbey Falls.
-No bus service is available for Mandalpatti and thus one if required to hire his or her private vehicle.
+No bus service is available for Mandalpatti and thus one is required to hire his or her private vehicle.
 Visiting during the rainy must be avoided as the route is not completely developed and thus can be risky and slippery.

 Nalknad Aramane Palace, Coorg